Flight Booking Tour Package

 1. Alu Kangmet | A Mashed Potato Stir Fry Dish

 Alu Kangmet is one of the famous dishes of Manipur.
-One of traditional Manipur foods is alu kangmet.
-Don't let yourself be misled by the fancy name.
+It is also one of the traditional foods of Manipur.
+Don't let the fancy name fool you.
 To prepare this dish, mashed potatoes are sautéed with red chile.
 Manipur-style Puri is its common companion.
 One can also enjoy it with rice.
 This healthy dish is delicious and easy to prepare!

 2. Eromba | A Mash of Boiled Vegetables, Chillies, and Ngari